-Top 10 Activities for Senior Week in Ocean City, Maryland
+Top 10 Activities for Senior Week in Ocean City

 10. Mini Golf

-Ocean City may be world renowned for its 17 full-length, professional golf courses, but it is also home to the best miniature golf in the region.
+Ocean City may be world-renowned for its 17 full-length, professional golf courses, but it is also home to the best miniature golf in the region.
 In fact, the putt-putt scene is so plentiful that you won’t need to stray more than a few blocks to find an elaborate course with challenging obstacles.
-While there are many viable contenders, such as Maui Golf, Lost Treasure Golf, and The Embers, Old Pro Golf is OC’s undisputed champion because it offers four themed courses, including two indoors, that are sure to capture your imagination and challenge your skills, rain or shine.
+There are tons of mini golf courses spread out around town, including Maui Golf, Lost Treasure Golf, The Embers and Old Pro Golf.
+The mini golf courses range in themes, including two indoor Old Pro courses, that are sure to capture your imagination and challenge your skills, rain or shine.

 9. Outlet shopping

-Note: This article was originally published on 5/10/13 and was updated 5/7/19 –ed.